melezhik/swat/README.md

 * When processor function gets called it is supplied with $body parameter which is a http body of original http response relieved from server.

-* Remember that if processor function gets called - the content get passed into validation process will be altered as if you use a classic UNIX pipeline.
-The returned value from processor function will be sent as input for validation process.
-If no processor function gets called an original http response with http headers and body will be sent as input for validation process.
+* Remember that if processor function gets called - the content get passed into validation process will be altered as if you use a classic UNIX  pipeline, see schema below.

+* In case of response processor function gets called, the original http headers and processor function return value be sent as input for validation process.

+* If no processor function gets called an original http response ( http headers and the body ) will be sent as input for validation process.

-This is a rough schema of what is being told:
+This is a rough schema of full process:

-     # without processor script:
+     # without processor function
      curl -i some-http-URL | validation-process

-     # if processor script exists:
+     # with processor script exists:
      curl -i some-http-URL | processor-function| validation-process

-This is some _possible_ usage list of processor scripts:
+The _possible_ usage of processor functions:

-* handling json data
+* handling json, xml, yaml data

 For example: